oehimen1/capstone/README.md

 *As the user reviews their recycling and donation efforts, they realize that they have amassed a total of 20 points.
 With this milestone reached, they are now eligible to redeem their hard-earned points for a complimentary product of their choice.*

 <br/>

+## Features
+### Donate/Recycle:
+  The donate/recycle feature empowers users to make a positive impact by donating or recycling their beauty products.
+With this feature, users can easily contribute to sustainability efforts and reduce waste within the beauty industry.
+Users have the flexibility to donate or recycle as many beauty products as they like, ensuring that these items find new homes or are properly disposed of in an eco-friendly manner.
+  In addition, the feature provides users with a convenient way to locate nearby drop-off centers specifically designed for beauty product donations or recycling.
+By finding the nearest drop-off centers, users can easily contribute to environmental conservation efforts without going out of their way.
+This feature promotes responsible consumption and allows users to actively participate in creating a greener and more sustainable future for the beauty community.

+### Education:
+  The education feature enables users to learn about best beauty sustainability practices, such as reusing product containers and reducing water usage in skincare routines.
+It provides valuable insights and showcases a diverse range of beauty brands dedicated to making the earth more green.
+Users can access this knowledge to make informed choices and actively contribute to a sustainable beauty industry.

+### Points:
+The point feature rewards users for their contributions to beauty sustainability by offering them the opportunity to earn free products.
+After every 20 products they donate or recycle, users receive points that can be redeemed for complimentary beauty items.
+This incentivization aims to encourage our users to actively participate in our mission of promoting beauty sustainability.

+  By earning points through their eco-friendly actions, users are not only making a positive impact on the environment but also gaining tangible benefits for their efforts.
+This feature fosters a sense of accomplishment and appreciation for our users' dedication to sustainable practices.
+We believe that by providing these incentives, we can further engage our users and inspire them to continue contributing to the beauty sustainability movement.
+...

 ## Technologies Used
 - PostgreSQL